Connect with us

 Changing brain gene activity with lifestyle

 How addictive substances change cell function is complex.
-The version of a gene you’re born with can be modified in many ways before it becomes a functional protein, exposure to alcohol and drugs.
+The version of a gene you’re born with can be modified in many ways before it becomes a functional protein, including exposure to alcohol and drugs.
 Rather than discouraging researchers, this complexity is empowering because it provides evidence that changes to gene expression in your brain aren’t permanent.
 They can also be altered by medications and lifestyle choices.

-Many commonly prescribed medications for mental disorders also affect gene expression.
+Many commonly prescribed medications for mental health disorders also affect gene expression.
 Antidepressants and mood stabilizers can change how DNA is modified and which genes are expressed.
 For example, a commonly prescribed drug for depression called escitalopram affects how tightly wound DNA is and can change the expression of genes important to brain plasticity.

 Additionally, mRNA-based therapies can specifically change which genes are expressed to treat diseases like cancer.
 In the future, we may discover similar therapies for alcohol and substance use disorder.
 These treatments could potentially target important signaling pathways linked to addiction, altering how brain circuits function and how alcohol and drugs affect them.